Overview of Banks in Japan

 Other services include Guarantees, Revitalisation support businesses, Management of loans and Collection business.
 For 2016, the total income of the bank was $2 billion.

 #8.
 Chiba Bank

-This bank is the 3rd largest of Japan’s 64 regional banking groups with respect to Total assets.
-It has the headquarters in Chiba (adjacent to Tokyo) and has one of the most important industrial concentrations across Japan.
+This bank is the 3rd largest of Japan’s 64 regional banking groups with respect to total assets.
+It has headquarters in Chiba (adjacent to Tokyo) and has one of the most important industrial concentrations across Japan.

 The strategy of the bank is to expand its branch network into adjacent areas along Tokyo-bound railway lines.
-Emphasis is also on development of southern Chiba Prefecture as a tourist and resort area.
-It is one of the few institutions disclosing NIM (Net Interest Margins) on their lending facilities.
+Emphasis is also on the development of southern Chiba Prefecture as a tourist and resort area.
+It is one of the few institutions disclosing NIM (Net Interest MarginsNet Interest MarginsNet Interest Margin is a popular profitability ratio used by banks which helps them determine the success of firms in investing in comparison to the expenses on the same investments.
+It is calculated as Investment income minus interest expenses (this step is referred to as netting) divided by the average earning assets.) on their lending facilities.